top of page

 Overland Track

-In terms of logistics, the Overland Track requires planning and permits.
-Between October and May, you’ll need to book your trek in advance, as the track operates on a limited permit system to protect the delicate environment and manage the number of hikers.
-This also means that you must walk the track north to south during this period, starting at Cradle Mountain and ending at Lake St. Clair.
-Outside of these months, it’s possible to hike in either direction, but the weather conditions can be much harsher in winter, so be prepared if you’re trekking in the off-season.
+Between October and May, the Overland Track operates on a permit system to help protect the environment and manage the number of hikers.
+During this time, trekkers must walk north to south—from Cradle Mountain to Lake St. Clair.
+Outside these months, you can hike in either direction, but the conditions can be far more challenging, with colder temperatures and limited services.

 bottom of page